SendTech Times

 This shift indicates a growing acceptance of digital currencies in everyday transactions.

-For Gulf and MEA investors, Thailand's ETF launch represents a potential opportunity for diversification into digital assets.
+For readers, Thailand's ETF launch represents a potential opportunity for diversification into digital assets.

 As Southeast Asia establishes itself as a digital asset hub, investors in the region may look to Thailand as a model for future developments.